ucll-scripting/exercises/old-exams/mario-kart/assignment.md

 4. D
 5. E

-A finised first and therefore gains 5 points.
+A finished first and therefore gains 5 points.
 B is second and earns 4 points.
 C gets 3 points, D 2 points and E 1 point.